A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Challenges and Prospects

-Due to training on a single dataset with limited data sizes (see Sec. \ref{sec_data_challenges}), views, scenes or conditions, many SRID methods may only perform well on the data with small covariate shift from source domains, while they can hardly generalize to different data domains ($e.g.,$ new unseen identities) or real-world scenarios ($e.g.,$ real-time estimated skeleton data).
+\textbf{Model Generalizability.} Most SRID models are trained on a single dataset with limited data sizes, views, scenes or conditions.
+As a result, they can hardly generalize to different data domains ($e.g.,$ vulnerable to domain shifts) or real-world scenarios ($e.g.,$ RGB-estimated skeleton data).

-An effective solution to improving model generality is exploiting larger-scale SRID datasets containing diverse scenario settings to learn more domain-general skeleton features for different and similar identities.
-It is also feasible to explore domain adaptation or generalization techniques to combine different datasets for model training and transfer \shortcite{rao2022skeleton}.
-More diverse RGB-estimated benchmarks such as CASIA-B-3D \shortcite{liao2020model} and PoseTrackReID-2D \shortcite{chen2022keypoint} should be investigated for generality evaluation of models.
+A potential solution is to exploit larger-scale SRID datasets to train the model across diverse scenarios, so as to learn more domain-general skeleton semantics.
+It is also feasible to explore domain adaptation or generalization techniques to co-train and transfer models.
+More benchmarks should be investigated for generality evaluation of SRID models.